agarmu/website/src/pages/posts/01-polynomials.md

 ```

 **Oops.** Looks like there was an error.
 GHCi was able to construct the monomial
-just fine, but it doesn't know how to display it for your just yet (this is an
+just fine, but it doesn't know how to display it for you just yet (this is an
 issue we will remedy later).
 For now, just enter the following:

 ```hs